Canada to quarantine travelers, suspend flights south

 “The cost is a ballparking.
 This isn’t like any other facility.
 This is one where there has to be infection prevention control measures, security and other costs as well.
 It’s not just a regular stay at a hotel,” said Dr. Theresa Tam, Canada’s chief public health officer.

-Tam also said a test will be required on the 10th day after people their return.
+Tam also said a test will be required on the 10th day after people return.

 The prime minister said those with positive tests will be immediately required to quarantine in designated government facilities to make sure they’re not carrying variants of particular concern.